-The Fixing America's Surface Transportation (FAST) Act, Public Law No. 114-94 as signed by President Barack Obama on December 4, 2015, and brought forward by the Infrastructure Investment and Jobs Act (IIJA, also commonly known as the Bipartisan Infrastructure Bill), as signed by President Joe Biden on November 15, 2021, envisions a transportation system that maximizes mobility and accessibility while protecting the built and natural environments.
-This is achieved through а continuing, cooperative, and comprehensive transportation planning process.
+The Fixing America's Surface Transportation (FAST) Act, Public Law No. 114-94 as signed by President Barack Obama on December 4, 2015, and brought forward by the Infrastructure Investment and Jobs Act (IIJA, also commonly known as the Bipartisan Infrastructure Bill), as signed by President Joe Biden on November 15, 2021, envisions a transportation system that maximizes mobility and accessibility while protecting the built and environments.
+This achieved through is comprehensive continuing, cooperative, and transportation planning process.
 The HAMPO Committee structure ensures that the transportation planning activities occur in an inclusive and coordinated planning environment.

-Hinesville Area Metropolitan Planning Organization
+Hinesville Area Metropolitan Planning Organization (HAMPO)